Jacob Allen Utley; firstname.lastname@example.org

 Desk Assistant; Belmont University, Jack C. Massey College of Business Computer Lab; Aug.
 2019–Mar.
 2020: performed duties as an assistant in the university's primary computer lab, such as operating the labs, monitoring campus printers, and performing intracampus deliveries.

-Researcher; Belmont University, Department of Chemistry and Physics; Summer Undergraduate Research Fellowship program; Summer 2019: carried out research on the synthesis and characterization of several photoluminescent terbium(III) complexes.
+Researcher; Belmont University, Department of Chemistry and Physics; Summer Undergraduate Research Fellowship program; Summer 2019–Spring 2020: carried out research on the synthesis and characterization of several photoluminescent terbium(III) complexes.

-Researcher; Belmont University, Department of Chemistry and Physics; Summer Undergraduate Research Fellowship program; Summer 2018: conducted research on metal ion exchange and nanoparticle synthesis in silica glass using thermal annealing and UV-visible spectrophotometry.
+Researcher; Belmont University, Department of Chemistry and Physics; Summer Undergraduate Research Fellowship program; Summer 2018: conducted research on metal ion-exchange and nanoparticle synthesis in silica glass substrates using thermal annealing and UV-visible spectrophotometry.